dmbarbour/glas/docs/GlasObject.md

 ### Varnat Encoding

-The varnat encoding favored by Glas Object uses a prefix `(1)*0` to encode the total number of bytes.
+The varnat encoding favored by Glas Object uses a prefix `(1)*0` to encode the total number of bytes, reminiscent of UTF-8 but .
 For example:

         0xxxxxxx
         10xxxxxx xxxxxxxx
         110xxxxx xxxxxxxx xxxxxxxx
         1110xxxx xxxxxxxx xxxxxxxx xxxxxxxx

 This gives us 7 data bits per byte.
 To ensure a lexicographic order of numbers, overlong encodings aren't permitted.
-Glas varnats are usually interpreted to start at 1.
+Glas Object varnats are interpreted to start at 1 (we don't use zeroes).

         00000000    1
         00000001    2